 According to the United Nations, air pollution (indoor and outdoor) resulted in over 6 million deaths in 2016.
 A study by Ibon Eguiluz-Gracia shows air pollution contributes to the aggravation of asthma, allergic rhinitis, and other chronic respiratory diseases.
 These irretrievably show the need for clean air, a need that Respiray, with the invention of the Respiray Wear A+, is happy to meet.

-If allergen-free air is more your speed, sign up for the world’s first wearable allergy stopper today.
+If allergen-free air is more your speed, buy the world’s first wearable allergy stopper today.